mybest

 Ground Coffee Evaluation

-We tested 10 best-selling ground coffees from sites like Amazon, Target, and Walmart to determine which is the best.
+We tested 10 best-selling ground coffees from sites like Amazon, Target, and Walmart to determine which one was the best.
 At mybest, we consider a great coffee as one that's delicious enough to drink every day and pairs well with milk.
-To find the best brands, we conducted tests on the following aspects:
+To find the best brands, we conducted tests for the following criteria:

 • Richness of Flavor